📌Key Takeaways

 - Cancer treatments affecting the mouth and throat

-But here's what Ruth eventually learned—and what I want you to understand: soft food doesn't mean sacrificing flavor, nutrition, or the joy of eating.
-It just means adapting.
+But here's what our readers consistently tell us: soft food doesn't mean sacrificing flavor, nutrition, or the joy of eating.
+It just means adapting—and this guide shows you exactly how.

 The Challenge

-According to the National Institute of Health, nearly 30% of adults over 65 have difficulty chewing, and 40% of nursing home residents have swallowing problems.
-Soft food recipes aren't just about convenience—they're about nutrition and dignity.
+According to the NIH, nearly 30% of adults over 65 have difficulty chewing, and 40% of nursing home residents have swallowing problems.
+Soft food recipes aren't just about convenience—they're about nutrition, safety, and dignity.

 Understanding Soft Food Categories